quarkslab/numbat/README.md

 srctrl = SourcetrailDB.open(Path('my_database'), clear=True)
 ```

-Once the database is open, you can add one or more source file in the database using the following snippet:
+Once the database is open, you can add one or more source files in the database using the following snippet:
 ```python
 file_id = srctrl.record_file(Path('my_file.c'))
 srctrl.record_file_language(file_id, 'C')
 ```

-To populate the database, it's possible to record different symbol such as class or function like this:
+To populate the database, it is possible to record different symbols such as class or function like this:
 ```python
 symbol_id = srctrl.record_class(name="MyClass", is_indexed=True)
 # if you have a source code, you can add the location of your symbol definition